Ahl-i Hadith: With Wahhabi Movement

 Ahl-i Hadith leader Nawab Sīddïq Hasān Khán (1832–1890 C.E/ 1248–1307 A.H) nevertheless strongly objected to the usage of the term "Wahhabi"; viewing it as a restrictive regional term primarily rooted in geography and also considered the term to be politically manipulative.
 According to him, labelling the exponents of Tawhid as "Wahhabi" was wrong since it symbolised a form of regionalism that went against Islamic universalism.
-Khan argues that the term has contradicting, unrelated and narrow localised connotations across different parts of the World.
-Khan pointed out that the term had been turned by the British Raj into a political pejorative phrase; abusing its name to castigate its dissidents of being aligned with the movement of Ibn 'Abd-al-Wahhab of Arabia, (with which British empire had fought various wars) and that the colonial authorities in had applied it to a wide range of anti-colonial Islamic reform movements.
+Khan argued that the term has contradicting, unrelated and narrow localised connotations across different parts of the World.
+He pointed out that the term had been used by British colonial officials as a political pejorative phrase, and argued that it had been employed to incorrectly categorize anti-colonial Indian Muslims as being aligned with the movement of Ibn 'Abd-al-Wahhab of Arabia.
+Khan further argued that the colonial authorities had incorrectly applied the term to a wide range of anti-colonial Islamic reform movements in India.
 He distanced himself as well as the Indian Muslim public from this label, writing:

 To call those Indian Muhammadans who do not worship tombs and pirs and prohibit people from unlawful acts by the name Wahabi is entirely false for several reasons: In the first place they do not represent themselves as such, on the contrary they call themselves Sunnis.
 If there was anything of Wahabism in their creed they would call themselves by that name and should not resent the epithet.
 Those who worship one God object to being called Wahabis in the Abd al-Wahhab kind of way not only because of his belonging to a different nation and all its politics, but because they consider God as the ruler and protector of the whole world and this [universalist] stance is blunted if they are said to be followers of a territorially rooted Abd al-Wahhab."

 An early photo of the Grand Mosque of Riyadh circa.
 1922.